lucidBrot/einz/protocols/CommunicationModel/messages.md

 Not that the tilde is not allowed within usernames, so this is clear specification

+`ID` is an identifier to find the corresponding card in the resources / local memory.

 The [card](#card) does not have to be unique, there may be multiple copies of the same card in play.

 ## PossibleActions